 Please note that I can currently only transfer NTSC video, except for analog Betacam and Betacam SP and the digital Betacam SX formats, all of which I can handle in PAL format as well.
 The NTSC system is/was used in the following countries/areas: American Samoa, Antigua, Aruba, Bahamas, Barbados, Bermuda, Bolivia, Canada, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Greenland, Guam, Guatemala, Haiti, Honduras, Jamaica, Japan, S. Korea, Mexico, Micronesia, Myanmar, Nicaragua, Panama, Peru, Philippines, Puerto Rico, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Surinam, Taiwan, Trinidad and Tobago, USA, Venezuela, and the Virgin Islands.
 Unless otherwise noted, I cannot transfer video made with SECAM, PAL, or other video systems (yet).

-I can transfer all video formats to DVD or to a digital "container" such as MP4 (with either H.264 or H.265 video encoding and any number of audio codecs), on thumb drives or portable hard drives.
+I can transfer all video formats to DVD or to a digital "container" such as MP4 (with either H.264, H.265, or AV1 video encoding and any number of audio codecs), on thumb drives or portable hard drives.
 I can also transfer to lossless, uncompressed 10-bit digital with 4:2:2 chroma subsampling and 24-bit uncompressed audio (SDI) in an MOV container, or Apple ProRes format.

 Standard Definition video can be upscaled, color corrected, cleaned up, etc., for an extra fee.